Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography: Introduction

 Finally, in order to make an easier connection with the supergravity solutions, we recall that the flat metric \eqref{eq:FlatMetricIntro} is conformally AdS$_{p}\times \Sp{1}$

-We then perform a Weyl transformation $\dd s^{2}_{p+1} = \hat{\rho}^{2}\dd \tilde{s}^{2}_{p+1}$.
-In the $p=3$ case, the SYM lagrangian does not change\footnote{By this, we mean the SYM lagriangian in a generic curved space, which has the spacetime covariant derivative for the fermions and the $R \Phi^{2}$ coupling.
-This is the case since the Weyl rescaling \eqref{eq:IntroWeylRescaling} changes the background where the theory is formulated from a flat to a curved one.}, since the theory is conformally invariant.
-In the non-conformal cases, the Weyl transformation does not leave the SYM action invariant.
-The relevant term we are interested in is the Yang-Mills kinetic term, which after the Weyl rescaling reads
+To perform a Weyl transformation of the metric, we recall that maximally supersymmetric Yang-Mills preserves a \textit{generalized conformal structure} \cite{Kanitscheider:2008kd}: the curved space lagrangian\footnote{By this, we mean the SYM lagriangian in a generic curved spacetime, which has the spacetime covariant derivative for the fermions and the $R \Phi^{2}$ coupling} is invariant under a Weyl transformation, under which the background metric $g_{\mu\nu}$, the ($9-p$) adjoint scalars $X^{I}$, the adjoint fermions $\psi^{a}$ and the gauge coupling $g_{\YM}$ transform as

+Choosing $\Omega = \hat{\rho}^{-1}$ leads to maximally supersymmetric Yang-Mills formulated on AdS$_{p}\times\Sp{1}$.
+We note that, while in the $p=3$ case the gauge coupling does not change, in the non-conformal cases $p\neq3$, the Weyl transformation leads to a position dependent gauge coupling.
+For example, focusing on the Yang-Mills kinetic term, which after the Weyl rescaling reads

-so that the would be gauge coupling depends on the AdS$_{p}$ coordinate $\hat{\rho}$.
+the would be gauge coupling depends on the AdS$_{p}$ radial coordinate $\hat{\rho}$.
 We show below that this effective gauge coupling is matched by holography.
+Although we do not perform supersymmetry analysis on the field theory side, we explain via holography in Section \ref{sec:Dp-branes}, why this Weyl rescaling preserves maximal supersymmetry of the vacuum theory and does not change the SO($9-p$) R-symmetry.

-We note that, in the conformal case, $\AdS_{p}\times\Sp{1}$ precisely realises the spacetime symmetries of the defect, while in the non-conformal case, the factor of $\hat{\rho}^{p-3}$ break the $\AdS_{p}$ isometries to SO($1,p-2$), matching the discussion above.
+In the conformal case, $\AdS_{p}\times\Sp{1}$ precisely realises the spacetime symmetries of a codimension-2 \textit{conformal} defect, while in the non-conformal case, the factor of $\hat{\rho}^{p-3}$ breaks the $\AdS_{p}$ isometries to SO($1,p-2$), matching the discussion above.

+Finally, we note that after the Weyl rescaling there is no defect in field theory.
+Instead, we have maximally supersymmetric SU($N$) Yang-Mills on AdS$_{p}\times\Sp{1}$ (the position dependent gauge coupling is necessary to preserve maximal supersymmetry).
+In this Weyl frame, the constant gauge field around the $\Sp{1}$ realises a twisted circle compactification of the theory, as the ones described in \cite{Kumar:2024pcz} for theories in $\mathbb{R}^{1,p-1}\times\Sp{1}$.